PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 the eventual detailed circuit must satisfy, not a separate semantic implementation.

+Structured control has corresponding shape projections:

+- a conditional realization is a `ChoiceShape` with a shared typed entry and join plus one mutually exclusive shape per branch;
+- a static `repeat(count)` is a `RepeatShape` whose body shape can be retained symbolically or expanded along time;
+- a dynamic loop is a loop-body shape plus its carried-resource interface, feedback edge, termination condition, and any iteration bound or resource distribution known to the planner.

+These are compact descriptions, not literal cyclic physical time.
+A concrete execution trace unfolds whichever branch and iterations actually execute into an acyclic 2+1D history.
+Placement may reserve the union of conditional branch occupancy, reuse resources known to be mutually exclusive, or use a target- specific dynamic policy; the choice must be recorded.
+Duration and volume queries must state whether they report a per-branch value, minimum, maximum, expected estimate, bounded range, or `Unknown`.
+An unbounded dynamic loop cannot claim a finite exact total space-time volume.

 This model must also work before exact mapping.
-A cell can contain symbolic coordinates, relative placement constraints, alternative orientations, and resource bounds.
+A realization can contain symbolic coordinates, relative placement constraints, alternative orientations, and resource bounds.
 Only a mapped realization names target physical qubits and calibrated durations.
-Time may initially be rounds or a partial order, then later refine to ticks and hardware time; the model should not assume that every abstract cell already occupies an integer rectangular prism.
+Time may initially be rounds or a partial order, then later refine to ticks and hardware time; the model should not assume that every abstract shape is an integer rectangular prism.

 The black-box shape or realization summary should make at least the following information inspectable when known: